pwwang/Bioinformatics-cheatsheet/README.md

 - **[Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic)**: A flexible read trimming tool for Illumina NGS data.
 - **[Sickle](https://github.com/najoshi/sickle)**: A windowed adaptive trimming tool for FASTQ files using quality.

+#### De-Duplication
+- **[PiCard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates)**: This tool locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.
+- **[sambamba-markdup](http://lomereiter.github.io/sambamba/docs/sambamba-markdup.html)**: Find duplicate reads in BAM file.

 #### Alignment
 - **[bwa](http://bio-bwa.sourceforge.net/)**: BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 - **[bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)**: Bowtie 2 is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.